-- CO-1.
-Explain how spatial data is used to represent features on a planet's surface. - CO-2.
-Describe the different types of spatial data and their advantages and disadvantages. - CO-3.
-Summarize various methods of spatial data creation. - CO-4.
-Understand the basics of classifying and interpreting remotely sensed spatial data in an earth and space studies context. - CO-5.
-Use the components of a geographic information system. - CO-6.
-Apply different methods of spatial analysis appropriate for earth and space studies using a GIS.
+Course Summary Course : SPST654 Title : Planetary Mapping Length of Course : 8 Prerequisites :[leave blank] CreditHours:3 Description Course Description: This course provides an introduction to the concepts and techniques used for mapping Earth and other planets.
+This includes the fundamentals of remote sensing and the applications of geographic information systems in terrestrial and extraterrestrial environments.
+Course Scope: This course is intended for students in space studies who will use the products of GIS and remote sensing in their work, and who may go on to work directly with these technologies.
+Objectives CO-1.
+Explain how spatial data is used to represent features on a planet's surface.
+CO-2.
+Describe the different types of spatial data and their advantages and disadvantages.
+CO-3.
+Summarize various methods of spatial data creation.
+CO-4.
+Understand the basics of classifying and interpreting remotely sensed spatial data in a planetary studies context.
+CO-5.
+Use the components of a geographic information system.
+CO-6.
+Apply different methods of spatial analysis appropriate for planetary studies using a GIS.
+Outline Week 1: Introduction to Planetary Mapping Learning Objectives:

-Outline

-Week 1: Introduction to Geospatial Technologies

-LO-1: Understand the history and scope of remote sensing.
+LO-1: Understand the history and scope of planetary mapping and its relationship to remote sensing.
 LO-2: Describe the characteristics of electromagnetic radiation relevant to remote sensing.

-Cambpell and Wynne, Chapters 1 and 2
+Reading: Cambpell and Wynne, Chapters 1 and 2 Assignment:

-Assignment:

-Week 1 Forum, Initial post by Wednesday, 11:59 PM Eastern Time, peer replies by Sunday, 11:59 PM Eastern Time

-Week 2: Imagery Basics and GPS

-LO-1: Understand how aerial photos and digital images are used to capture Earth features.
+Week 1 Discussion, Initial post by Wednesday, 11:59 PM Eastern Time, peer replies by Sunday, 11:59 PM Eastern Time Week 2: Remote Sensing Basics Learning Objectives: LO-1: Understand how aerial photos and digital images are used to capture planetary features.
+Reading: Cambpell and Wynne, Chapters 3 and 4 Assignment: